Why do we not use the reel with levelwider?

 When selecting your reel to start slow pitch jigging, you may stumble on this.

-#2 is that synchronizing the levelwinder and the spool is an extra function to the reel.
+But this is just one extra function to the reel.
 It needs more parts and designing in the tiny reel case.
-You would want the good power, good speed, and good drag in the simplest structure for the maximum and trouble free performance in the reel.
+You would want everything dedicated to the good power, good speed, and good drag in the simplest structure for the maximum and trouble free performance in the reel.

 What would you take all these risks for?
 So that you can rest your thumb to manage the line while fighting?
 Come on.
 Get real.

-I tell you, if you fight in tip-down non-pumping slow pitch style, the line management is not that hard.
+The line management is not that hard.
+Even during the fight.
 Fish can not run flat-out for a long time, and there’s always time that you have a little margin to manage your line as you reel in.
-(Maybe not with fish like tuna and marlin.
-But it’s not the issue about the levelwinder.)
+Especially if you fight in a point-down SPJ fight style.

 In slow pitch jigging, we compromise a lot of strength of the tackle in order to HOOK the fish.
 We use light line, light hooks, small rings, and highly-resilient thin (= easy to break) blanks.
 We have very little margin when it comes to the fish fight.
 That is why we are so specific about the knots for maximum strength, and specific about fighting application and strategy for the effectiveness.